-The city council has approved an annexation policy that would allows a five-year transitional tax abatement for existing residential properties, that voluntarily annex into the City of Johnston.
+The city council has approved an annexation policy that would allow a five-year transitional tax abatement for existing residential properties, that voluntarily annex into the City of Johnston.
 This policy is intended to allow the existing residential properties an opportunity to receive a tax benefit while city services are fully implemented in your area.

 Under this program there is a tax abatement of the difference between the applicable Polk County tax rate and the applicable Johnston tax rate over a 5-year period, as follows: Year 1: 75% abatement of difference; Year 2: 60% abatement of difference; Year 3: 45% abatement of difference; Year 4: 30% abatement of difference; Year 5: 15% abatement of difference; Year 6: full City of Johnston taxes.
-An example follows for a property valued at $100,000, based upon 2011 property tax rates, rollbacks and a homestead exemption:
+An example follows for a property valued at $100,000, based upon 2011 property tax rates, rollbacks, and a homestead exemption:

 Polk County (0.03374471 per $1,000 Valuation): $1,585

 City of Johnston (0.03969863 per $1,000 Valuation): $1,865 (+$280)